Randall S. Edson, MD, Chair

 Dr. Edson serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- American College of Physicians, Member of ACP Governor's Advisory Board, without compensation.
+- American College of Physicians, Northern California Chapter, Governor's Council, without compensation.

 John W. Baddley, MD, MSPH